wpsmith/vagrant/README.md

 * http://multisite.dev - Subdomain Multisite (wordpress-musubdomain).
 Predefined vhost subdomains but did not build out: foo, bar, and baz.
 * http://folder.multisite.dev - Subfolder Multisite (wordpress-mufolder)
+* http://local.multisite-pre.dev - Ready for Multisite but not really (wordpress-mupre)
 * http://local.plugins.dev - Plugin tests (wordpress-plugins)

-The basic design of my scripts are from [Luke Woodward's auto setup scripts](https://github.com/lkwdwrd/vvv-auto-setup)
+The basic design of my scripts are from [Luke Woodward's auto setup scripts](https://github.com/lkwdwrd/vvv-auto-setup) and the only special one is the mupre install.
+That one wipes itself every time you provision, so you always have a clean slate to blow up Multisite.
+Can you tell I do this a lot?
+It does come with the first define written, though, to save a step.

 # Usage